 These poems serve as a gateway to the inner journey.
 They remind us we are one holy family cut from the same cloth, spiritual explorers of this beautiful, broken world.
 This collection urges us to pay attention and get to work, “while we still have time to build.”

 What is Jennifer’s favorite punctuation mark in A Beginner’s Guide to Heaven?
 What scares her most about the writing process?
 Find out here in her interview with Unsolicited Press.
+And here’s what P.J.
+Grath, owner of Dog Ears Books, says about the book, in her delightful blog, Books in Northport.

 Immigration & Justice For Our Neighbors